Trinidad & Tobago: 12 Fun Things To Do in Trinidad Island

 Tobago is all about the laid-back Caribbean vibe, pristine beaches, no hustling, whereas all the executive business, industries and city life are stationed in Trinidad.
 Pace of life is calmer in Tobago and there seems to be a peaceful co-existence with nature.

 Tourism is also the most important sector in Tobago whereas Trinidad is still a bit “rough” when it comes to receiving tourists.
-Locals explained us that for a long time, Trinidad didn’t really see the point of investing in tourism as they already had so many oil resources.
-Indeed many people were surprised to see us, travelers, in some parts of Trinidad and often we had to make long detours to find the places we wanted to visit.
+Locals explained me that for a long time, Trinidad didn’t really see the point of investing in tourism as they already had so many oil resources.

-Tobago is famous for its gorgeous beaches and some of the most popular one are Pigeon Point, MT Irvine, Bucco, Grange, Story Bay and Canoe Bay.
+Tobago is famous for its gorgeous beaches and some of the most popular ones are Pigeon Point, MT Irvine, Bucco, Grange, Story Bay and Canoe Bay.

-I hope some of these, admittedly very personal, highlights of my visit to Trinidad Island, could convince you to include gorgeous Trinidad and Tobago in your travel plans.
+I hope some of these, admittedly very personal, highlights of my visit to Trinidad Island, could convince you to include a visit to the gorgeous Trinidad and Tobago in your travel plans.

 Have you been in Trinidad and Tobago?
 Did you enjoy it?
 I would love to hear about the things you loved (or loved less) in the comment form.